winters5885/NSS-digital-nomad/resources/design-document.md

 ## 6.3 GetCategory
 Accepts a GET request to /categories with destinationId.
 This endpoint will return a list of categories a given destination fits into.
 If destinationId does not exist, throws InvalidDestinationIdException.

-## 6.4 GetItinerary (Extension)
+## 6.4 GetFavorites
-Accepts a GET request to user/itineraries.
-It will prompt for a username and if one is provided, it will return the users itineraries.
-If the user has no itineraries, a NoItinerariesFoundException will be thrown and it will prompt them to create one.
+Accepts a GET request to user/favorites.
+It will prompt for a username and if one is provided, it will return the users favorite destinations.
+If the user has no favorites, a NoFavoritesFoundException will be thrown and it will prompt them to create one.

-## 6.5 CreateUser (Extension)
+## 6.5 CreateUser
 Accepts a POST request to /user.
 Accepts username and password.
 Returns the users information confirming creation of profile.
 Throws UserNameNotAvailableException.
 Throws InvalidUserNameException.

 # 7. Tables